-Optional: If you arrive with daylight to spare, you will visit the Panecillo Hill for a spectacular 360 degree view of the city and its surrounding neighborhoods or you will walk through various plazas and streets surrounding your hotel.
-If having time for a proper dinner, that night you will have your first traditional Ecuadorian meal.
+You will visit the Panecillo Hill for a spectacular 360 degree view of the city and its surrounding neighborhoods and walk through various plazas and streets.

-After breakfast as a group, you will have your orientation meeting.
-You will then take a walking tour through various plazas and neighborhoods surrounding your hotel, and, if time allows, you will visit some local candy shops to learn how traditional candy is made.
-Later, you will return to the hotel to pick up your bags and start your trip to the Amazon Region.
+After breakfast, you will have your orientation meeting and then take a tour through various plazas and neighborhoods along with a visit to local candy shops to learn how traditional candy is made.

-For the next few days, you will work on a much-needed service project in the Amazon region.
-You will work between four and six hours per day, depending on the service project.
+For the next few days, you will work on a service project in the Amazon Region.
 For your service location, you will choose between two options: the local community or the animal rescue center at the ecological center.